 Micellar water is typically used as a gentle, rinse-free way to remove makeup and cleanse the skin, but it’s equally useful for cleansing the hair.
 In this case, rinsing is required.

 They’re onto something!
 The same technology that’s so gentle on the skin also works wonders for your hair.
 Micellar water leaves your tresses clean, but not stripped of their moisture.

 Micellar water is gentle.

 Lathering up with shampoo, while necessary, is not great for hair health.
-All that sudsing and foaming tends to leave your tresses dry and stripped, especially with daily use.
+All that sudsing and foaming tends to leave your tresses dry, especially with daily use.
 But unlike shampoo, which frequently contains harsh surfactants, micellar water is very gentle.
 The micelles attract the dirt, sebum and product in your hair so that they can easily be rinsed away.
 Over time, using micellar water in place of shampoo can reduce hair wear and tear.